lblod/dm-count-report-generation-service/README.md

 In order to write a new query add one in `report-generation/queries.ts` or another file.

-Fist write a query using [handlebars](https://handlebarsjs.com/) like this:
+First write a query using [handlebars](https://handlebarsjs.com/) like this:

 ```typescript
 export const mySelectQueryTemplate = Handlebars.compile(`\